Nick2bad4u/tf2/garyshud_mods/extraDamageColors/extraDamageColorsInstructions.md

 **File to Edit:**

-- `/tf2/resource/ui/ HudDamageAccount.res` (or similar path depending on your HUD's structure)
+- `/tf2/resource/ui/ tools.res` (or similar path depending on your HUD's structure)

 **Instructions:**

-1. **Open `HudDamageAccount.res`:** Locate and open the file responsible for defining the damage color settings.
+1. **Open `tools.res`:** Locate and open the file responsible for defining the damage color settings.

 2. **Copy an Existing Color Block:** Find one of the existing `"Damage[ColorName]"` blocks (e.g., `"DamageRed"`, `"DamageBlue"`) and copy the entire block of code.